South Korea hosts Japan, China as US allies try to reassure Beijing

 "These shared interests open up new avenues for strategic communication, confidence-building, and measures to prevent crises," Zhao said.

+The trilateral summits have traditionally involved China's premier, but South Korea is also pushing for a separate visit by President Xi Jinping.

+South Korea is this year's host for three-way meetings and proposed a trilateral summit in December during the talks on Tuesday, Japanese broadcaster TBS reported.

-Tuesday's meeting involve South Korean Deputy Foreign Minister Chung Byung-won, Japanese Senior Deputy Foreign Minister Takehiro Funakoshi, and Nong Rong, China's assistant minister of foreign affairs.
+The latest meeting involved South Korean Deputy Foreign Minister Chung Byung-won, Japanese Senior Deputy Foreign Minister Takehiro Funakoshi, and Nong Rong, China's assistant minister of foreign affairs.

 Chinese foreign ministry spokesperson Wang Wenbin told a briefing on Monday that China, Japan and South Korea are close neighbours and important cooperative partners, and strengthening trilateral cooperation serves their common interests.